fbpx

 Clinical Director, SPARKS

 I remember thinking how obvious and ridiculous the lecture came across at that time—of course, deprivation from nature is a bummer.
 Who doesn’t know that?
-When our visual environment is made of overly designed spaces and straight lines, it messes with our perception and psychology.
-A lack of Vitamin D from sunlight makes people sad; how strange it was to me that people needed to see a physician for medical advice, when nature was free and plentiful.
+When our visual environment is made of overly constructed spaces and straight lines, it messes with our perception and psychology.
+A lack of Vitamin D from sunlight makes people sad; how strange it was to me that people needed to see a physician for medical advice when nature was free and plentiful.

 In my reaction, twenty-some years ago now, I recognize my privilege in being able to spend leisure time outdoors.
-As a child, I spent every day of every summer outside camping and canoeing or cavorting around my grandmother’s cottage.
+As a child, I spent every day of every summer camping and canoeing or cavorting around my grandmother’s cottage.
 I built tree forts and caught frogs.
 In the winter, we skied and went sledding.
 I see now that access to abundant nature was a privilege.
 My parents could facilitate access; it aligned with their ‘crunchy’ conservation mindset, and they were afforded time away from work or caregiving.
 We also lived in a place close to nature—it was accessible, and, so, I took for granted that access was not always free.

 Richard Louv coined the term nature deficit disorder in his international bestseller from 2005, Last Child In the Woods, where he writes that “the child in nature is an endangered species, and the health of children and the health of the Earth are inseparable.”
 In his more recent book, Vitamin N: 500 ways to Enrich the Health & Happiness of Your Family & Community, Louv suggests that pediatricians across the country are now writing park prescriptions.
 The science is clear: time in nature is as important as eating a balanced diet and sleeping well.
 As Louv explains, experiences in the natural world boost the immune system, stimulate learning and creativity, and serve as a buffer to depression and anxiety.
 Confirmed by our optometrist at a recent eye exam, time in nature can even improve myopia.

-On this Earth Day, start to think about how much time you spend outside, and how much time your kids spend outside.
+On this Earth Day, start to think about how much time you spend outside- how much time your kids spend outside.
 I would be a hypocrite to stand on this organic fair-trade soap box and tell you to limit your environmental impact by removing meat from your diet or to stop purchasing single use plastic.
 A conservation mindset is important, but you have to take care of yourself to take care of others (and the world).
 You can skip the Birkenstocks and tree hugging—and just spend some time outside.
 Get some Vitamin N (nature).
 It is rough out there, but I promise, sunshine and fresh air will make you feel better.

 Want to know how nature can help your child or teen with autism?
 Browse these stories and studies: